DinorahSkidelsky/DinorahSkidelsky/README.md

 <h1 class="d-flex-justify-content-center"> ¡ Hi there 👋 !
 I'm Dinorah, Full Stack Web Developer 👩‍💻 </h1>

 I consider myself a **responsible and proactive** person in terms of deadlines and objectives to meet.
 I enjoy learning new technologies and improving myself day by day, working as a team, contributing new ideas and at the same time listening to those of my colleagues.
-I'm also a lawyer, which gave me experience in dealing with the client and in solving problems 🌱
+I'm also a lawyer, which gave me experience in dealing with the client and in solving problems

+• 🚀 I’m looking to collaborate on fullstack projects in a team
+• 🌱 Nature and animal lover

 ### Lenguages and Tools
    <a href="https://www.ruby-lang.org/en/" rel="nofollow"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/ruby/ruby-original.svg" alt="ruby" width="40" height="40" style="max-width: 100%;"> </a>